Hi, I'm Radu!

 Development

 Regarding functionality, the PrefabTracking script handles the image recognition and instantiating of prefabs by having an array of GameObjects where the prefabs are placed.
-These prefabs must have the exact name of their target image from the AR image library, so when one of those images is tracked, the prefab with its name is instantiated.
 After the prefab is created, the scale and position are defined such that it appears on the right side of the tracked image.The FlyerEnable script handles information about the prefabs.
-When a prefab is created, the script checks if the prefab is not the main flyer or the secret sticker and if it wasn't already present in the scene in order to increase the scanned stickers count.
+When a prefab is created, the script checks if the prefab is not the main flyer or the secret sticker and if it wasn't already present in the scene to increase the scanned stickers count.
 This is important so the secret sticker is unlocked only when the first 3 stickers are scanned.
 The next part of the script, alongside the StickerStatusUI script, handles the UI from the inventory menu, specifically the locked/unlocked text.The ScannedStickers script is used only to keep track of the number of scanned stickers, so it can pass the value to the SecretStickerMechanic.The SecretStickerMechanic script handles the status of the secret sticker; if the other 3 stickers were scanned, then its content becomes available.The ButtonScript handles the logic of the "History" and "Back" buttons that are present inside each prefab, while the ButtonsUI script handles the button logic and functions from the inventory menu.

 Obtained Skills